 This bar is a combination of buttons including:

-- Start / Stop: Use this button to start a new run of the simulation, or stop the ongoing run (not available if you have a Viewer permission)
+- Start / Stop: Start a new run of the simulation, or stop the ongoing run

 Top Navigator Menu

 The navigation menu allows you to choose the simulation time range.
 You can also view a custom time range by dragging the cursors.

 The timeline contains metrics of the full run providing an overview of the run.
 Global information are available such as the resolution and the simulation name.

 The resolution indicates the number of seconds per data point in the graph.